1975 New Jersey Public Question 2

-1975 New Jersey Public Question 2, also known as the Equal Rights Regardless of Sex Amendment, was a proposed amendment to the Constitution of New Jersey to prohibit the denial or abridgment of equal rights on account of sex.
+1975 New Jersey Public Question 2 was a proposed amendment to the Constitution of New Jersey to prohibit the denial or abridgment of equal rights on account of sex.
 The amendment failed, receiving 48.83% of the vote, and the support of 9 out of 21 counties.

 Background

 The amendment was proposed as the federal Equal Rights Amendment was being debated.

 Assembly Concurrent Resolution No. 67 placed the amendment on the ballot.
 In the New Jersey Senate, the resolution was passed by a 32 to 1 vote.